Molly Easo Smith: Biography

-Born in Chennai (formerly Madras) in India, Dr. Smith graduated from Ethiraj College for Women and Madras Christian College in the University of Madras, with BA and MA degrees in English, respectively, and from Auburn University with a PhD in English Literature in 1988.
-Smith has written two books and several articles on Shakespeare and Renaissance drama.
+Born in Chennai in India, Dr. Smith graduated from Ethiraj College for Women and Madras Christian College in the University of Madras, with BA and MA degrees in English, respectively, and from Auburn University with a PhD in English Literature in 1988.
+In 1991, she was awarded a grant by the American Council of Learned Societies to conduct research on Renaissance drama, a topic on which she later wrote two books and several articles.
 Her research and teaching interests include the sixteenth and seventeenth centuries, Shakespeare, Women in Drama, and the development of theatre.
 She has held faculty posts at a number of colleges, including Ithaca College, St. Louis University, the University of Aberdeen in Scotland, and Stephen F. Austin State University.
-She served as the Dean of the College of Arts and Sciences at Seton Hall University, Provost at Wheaton College, and two years as the president of Manhattanville College.

-Smith served on the Board of Trustees at Fairleigh Dickinson University and on the Executive Committee of the International Association of University Presidents, where she led an initiative to develop women as academic leaders globally.
-She was recognized by the Westchester Business Council as "Businesswoman of the Year" at the annual Awards Banquet in April 2011.
-She was also recognized for her leadership in education by the National Federation of Indian Americans and by the Kerala Center.
-She was featured in the New York Times as one among a handful of foreign-born presidents of US Colleges and Universities.
+She served as the Dean of the College of Arts and Sciences at Seton Hall University from 2002 to 2006.
+While at Seton Hall, she received a vote of no confidence from a minority of the college of arts and sciences faculty after releasing a Seton Hall professor from administrative duties.